-This relative of the Asian longhorned beetle attacks and kills a wide range of hardwood species, including maple (Acer), oak (Quercus), willow (Salix), and poplar (Populus) in addition to apple (Malus) and citrus trees (Citrus).
+The citrus longhorned beetle (CLB) is a close relative of the Asian longhorned beetle.
+CLB attacks hosts in more than 100 species in 36 families, including maple (Acer), oak (Quercus), willow (Salix), poplar (Populus), apple (Malus), and citrus trees (Citrus) (note: for a more comprehensive host list, see the bottom of this article).
+The ability of the insect to complete its development has not been confirmed for all purported hosts (Haack et al. 2009).
 The larvae are very large, around 5 cm (2 inches) in length, and bore numerous tunnels in the trunk that sever internal transport and can eventually kill the tree, in addition to making it susceptible to wind breakage.

-The insect was intercepted in Chinese shipments of bonsai plants to Georgia in 1999 (Thomas, 1999).
+The insect was intercepted in Chinese shipments of bonsai plants to Georgia (USA) in 1999 (Thomas, 1999).
 The first infestation of citrus longhorned beetles was discovered in 2001 on quarantined, imported maple trees in a plant nursery in Tukwila, Washington (Anonymous, 2002).
 Examination of the damage raised suspicions that up to five beetles had escaped.
 Correspondingly, the Washington State Department of Agriculture imposed a quarantine of properties within one-half mile of the point of introduction.
 During the summer of 2001, APHIS and the Washington State Department of Agriculture cut and chipped 1,000 trees in hopes of eradicating this dangerous pest (USDA APHIS, 2002; J. Lundberg, pers. comm., 2004).
+It was declared eradicated in 2006 (WISC 2021).
 The risk rating for this beetle is very high, and professionals believe that if it becomes established, the impact of this insect could be greater than the more widely known Asian longhorned beetle.

 USFS scientists and managers developed a conservation priority-setting framework for forest tree species at risk from pest & pathogens and other threats.
 The Project CAPTURE (Conservation Assessment and Prioritization of Forest Trees Under Risk of Extirpation) uses FIA data and expert opinion to group tree species under threat by non-native pests into vulnerability classes and specify appropriate management and conservation strategies.
 The scientists prioritized 419 tree species native to the North American continent.
 The analysis identified 15 taxonomic groups requiring the most immediate conservation intervention because of the tree species’ exposure to an extrinsic threat, their sensitivity to the threat, and their ability to adapt to it.
 Each of these 15 most vulnerable species, and several additional species, should be the focus of both a comprehensive gene conservation program and a genetic resistance screening and development effort.
 The citrus longhorned beetle is not known to be a threat to any of these 15 most vulnerable species.

 Anonymous, 2002.
 Citrus longhorned beetle eradication project.
-Washington’s Tree Slayer (PDF has been removed since initial citation).
+Washington’s Tree Slayer (PDF has been removed since initial citation, similar information now found at: https://www.fs.usda.gov/detail/r6/forest-grasslandhealth/invasivespecies/?cid=fsbdev2_027207 author listed as David Bridgwater, USFS Retired).

 Lundberg, John.
 June 2004.
 Washington State Department of Agriculture, P.O.
 Box 42560, Olympia, WA 98504-2560, personal communication.